JosueMoDev/JosueMoDev/README.md

-# 👋🏻 Hello, I'm Jonas Morales
+# 👋🏻 Hello, I'm **Jonas Morales** 👨🏻‍💻, a passionate web and mobile developer based in El Salvador 🇸🇻.
-👨🏻‍💻 Software Engineer Developer

-## About Me
-I'm from El Salvador 🇸🇻, and I'm passionate about web and mobile development.
-Currently, I'm focused on mastering Angular and Nest JS while also exploring new technologies like Flutter and Dart.
+### My main focus lies in web development, where I've honed practical skills and a deep understanding of technologies like **Next.js** and **Nest JS**.
+Currently, I'm broadening my skill set to encompass mobile development, exploring new technologies such as **Flutter** and **Dart**, as well as delving into the **Apple ecosystem**.
+### While I'm at the early stage of my professional career, my dedication and commitment to continuous learning enable me to tackle challenges with confidence and enthusiasm.

-### Technologies I Work With
+# Technologies I Work With
 <div align="center">
   <table style="border-collapse: collapse;">
     <tr>